A1bu5/RGChat/README.md

-# Encrypted Chat Program
+# RGChat
+##aka.
+Rust_GO_C Chat

-This project is a command-line based chat application with end-to-end encryption, developed using Rust, Go, and C++.
+A open-source chat application with end-to-end encryption, developed using Rust, Go, and C++.
 The application supports secure messaging and file transfer between clients and a server.
 The project is designed with a modular structure, allowing easy extension and integration with different UI frameworks like Qt.

 ## Features